Madhurichennupati010/Docker_Cafe_project/README.md

 ## Overview

-This project demonstrates how to containerize and deploy a simple portfolio website using **Docker and Nginx**.
+This project demonstrates how to containerize and deploy a simple portfolio website using **Docker **.

 The website contains:

 * Home Page
-* About Page
-* Contact Page

 It runs inside a Docker container using the Nginx web server.